xxdydx/tp/docs/DeveloperGuide.md

 2. KnotBook displays the list of vendors or search results
 3. User selects a vendor to view details
 4. KnotBook displays vendor details including current quote
-5. User requests to update the quote with new pricing
+5. User enters edit command with new range/price
-6. KnotBook prompts for the new quote amount
-7. User enters the new quote
-8. KnotBook validates and saves the updated quote
+6. KnotBook validates and saves the updated quote
-9. KnotBook displays confirmation message
+7. KnotBook displays confirmation message

     Use case ends.